Architectural Best Practices for Behavioral Health: A Case Study at VCBR

 To date, we have shared results through Center for Health Design events.
 We will continue to disseminate results as available as the project and the study proceed.

 This deep dive study into the new facility’s associations with VCBR resident and staff safety and treatment outcomes is anticipated to inform future practice with regard to confined treatment facilities and interior environments, as well as the rehabilitation of civilly committed individuals specifically.
 A study on staff outcomes is also being conducted.
-Construction is slated to begin in 2018.
 The interdisciplinary research team has a strong commitment to scientific transparency, and will continue to disseminate results to inform ongoing improvements in behavioral health design.